flapjack/flapjack.io/DATA_STRUCTURES.md

 contact_pagerduty:CONTACT_ID (hash) -> { 'subdomain': PAGERDUTY_SUBDOMAIN, 'username': PAGERDUTY_USERNAME,
                                          'password': PAGERDUTY_PASSWORD }
 contact_tag:TAG              (set)  -> ( CONTACT_ID, CONTACT_ID, ...)

-CONTACT_ID: the ID number of the contact in custcare
-PHONE_NUMBER: a phone number in international format, starting with + JABBER_ID             (string) - the jabber id of the contact, eg 'adalovelace@jabber.charlesbabbage.com',
+CONTACT_ID            (string) - an external reference / identifier for this contact (used for synchronisation) PHONE_NUMBER          (string) -  a phone number in international format, starting with + JABBER_ID             (string) - the jabber id of the contact, eg 'adalovelace@jabber.charlesbabbage.com',
                                  can be a group chat PAGERDUTY_SERVICE_KEY (string) - the API key for PagerDuty's integration API, corresponds to a 'service'